meabed/graphql-upload-ts/README.md

   - And a bit faster.
 - More standard and developer friendly exception messages.
 - **Does not create any temporary files on disk.**
-  - Thus works faster and does not load Node runtime as much.
+  - Thus works faster.
-  - Have fewer corner cases.
+  - Does not have a risk of clogging your file system.
   - No need to manually destroy the programmatically aborted streams.
 - API changes comparing to the original `graphql-upload`:
   - Does not accept any arguments to `createReadStream()`.
-  - The `createReadStream()` must not be called twice for the same file.
+  - Calling `createReadStream()` more than once does not create new streams but return same stream each time.

 Otherwise, this module is a drop-in replacement for the `graphql-upload`.